ambikamishra-dev/wiu-library-chatbot/README.md

 Every incoming query goes through two stages before a response is returned.

 **Stage 1 — Keyword matching** runs first because it is fast and free.
 The query is normalized, punctuation stripped, and compared against keyword lists for each FAQ entry.
-If two or more keywords match, that entry wins and the response is returned immediately, no model involved.
+If two or more keywords match, that entry wins and the response is returned immediately — no model involved.

 **Stage 2 — Semantic matching** runs only when keyword matching finds nothing.
 The query is embedded using `BAAI/bge-small-en-v1.5` (a 33MB model that runs on CPU) and compared against pre-computed embeddings for all FAQ questions and their alternative phrasings.
 The closest match above a confidence threshold of 0.75 is returned.

 Both stages include domain scoping — if the query has no library-related vocabulary and scores below 0.90 confidence, the bot returns a fallback rather than a plausible-sounding wrong answer.

 FAQ embeddings are pre-computed once at startup and cached in memory.
 Per-request work is one query embedding only, keeping response times under 5ms even at 200 concurrent users.
+The semantic matcher has a 3 second timeout — if embedding exceeds this, the fallback fires instead of the request hanging.

 ---